Eschatologue/CM_wiki/docs/character-creation/origin/species/aasimar.md

 ### Healing Hands

-As a :rsc-a: **Magic** action, you touch a creature and roll a number of :die-d4: d4s equal to your Proficiency Bonus.
+As a **:rsc-a: Magic**{ .rsc } action, you touch a creature and roll a number of :die-d4: d4s equal to your Proficiency Bonus.
 The creature regains a number of Hit Points to the total rolled.
 Once you use this trait, you can't use it again until you finish a Long Rest.

 ### Light Bearer